Frequently Asked Questions

 -

-If an internal pelvic floor examination is both medically appropriate and consented to, a portable treatment table, chuck pad, gloves, and lubrication will be provided for the session.
-Patients are kindly asked to have a sheet available for the treatment table as well as an additional sheet or blanket for comfort and coverage during the examination.
+If an internal pelvic floor examination is performed, your physical therapist will provide a portable treatment table, gloves, lubrication, and disposable protective pads for the session.
+Patients are kindly asked to have one sheet available for the treatment table, as well as an additional sheet or blanket for comfort and coverage during the examination.

 -